m4thieulavoie/sass-to-string/README.md

 # sass-to-string

-`sass-to-string` is a Webpack plugin that takes a SCSS file with the `.styles.scss` extensions and make it available inside your Javascript module.
+`sass-to-string` is a Webpack loader that takes a SCSS file with the `.styles.scss` extensions and make it available inside your Javascript module.

 ## Installation